-After a half century of bloated tuition increases, circumstances are reaching critical mass, as has been recently revealed by the Covid-19 pandemic.
+There is an affordability crisis in college tuition.
+After a half century of bloated tuition increases, circumstances reached a critical mass, as has been revealed by the Covid-19 pandemic.
 Demand for bachelor’s degrees has been declining, yet tuition continues to rise.
 The U.S. is tenth in the world in the percentage of 25- to 34-year-olds who have earned a bachelor’s degree, but first in the amount paid in tuition for those degrees.

 A positive step toward solving the affordability crisis was the recent enactment of the FAFSA Simplification Act of 2020, a law designed to simplify the student financial aid process and make it more equitable.
 Under the law, far more than the current 60% of high school students are expected to submit a FAFSA to obtain their fair share of the $120 billion in financial aid disbursed every year by the Federal government.
 The more students who receive financial aid, the more of them will be able to afford college.
 Enrollment will increase accordingly.